Days of Action

 United We Read

-March 4-6, United Way volunteers were at nine selected child care centers to share the gift of reading and support families in growing their access to books.
+March 3-5, United Way volunteers will visit eight selected child care centers to share the gift of reading and support families in growing their access to books.

 For United We Read Day of Action, we read to children, provided donated supplies for the Center’s wishlist and served breakfast to families and staff.